Medical Ethics Questions: How to Nail Them in Your Interview

 Formulate your answers around your thought process.
 No one expects you to solve a major medical issue in such a short time.
 Your interviewer wants to know how you'll approach an ethical dilemma.

 With that in mind, your answers should be thorough, professional, and thoughtful.
-Ethical dilemmas take time to process, so it's alright to take more time with this one than with previous questions.
+Ethical dilemmas take time to process, so it's fine to take more time with this one than with previous questions.
 Lean on your knowledge of ethical medicine and explain your thought process while maintaining a level head.

 Know Your Material